Rhinostone/gina/README.md

-More documentation and tutorials are coming !
+More documentation and tutorials are coming soon !

 ## License (MIT)